seanox/xml-micro-exchange-php/README.md

 __Why all this?__

-Static web applications on different clients want to communicate with each other, e.g. for games, chats and collaboration.
+Static web-applications on different clients want to communicate with each other, e.g. for games, chats and collaboration.

 Smart sensors want to share their data and smart devices want to access this